stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ## 1. Install `Xterm.js`

-The output of the processes will be printed to a `div` and the messages will feature different colors or styles.
-In order to achieve this, we will use [`Xterm.js`](https://xtermjs.org), which is a terminal frontend component.
+The terminal frontend component that we will use is [`Xterm.js`](https://xtermjs.org).
+It's the same terminal that is used by Visual Studio Code and many other web-based IDEs.
 To install it, run the following command in your development terminal:

 ```bash
 npm install xterm